AmericanGeezus/TeamsFunctions/README.md

 ### Update/Extension plans

-- Adding all Policies to `Set-TeamsUserPolicy` - currently only 6 are supported.
 - Performance improvements, bug fixing and more testing
 - Adding Functional improvements to lookup
 - Licensing.
-Embedding of new Functions and replacement of current Variables. (v21.01)
+Embedding of new Functions and replacement of current Variables. (v21.02)
-  - etc.
 - Comparing backups, changed elements for Change control...
 Looking at Lee Fords backup scripts :)

 ### Limitations